Take note of this Trade Activity: Antero Resources Corporation (AR)

-At the end of the latest market close, Antero Resources Corporation (AR) was valued at $32.28.
-In that particular session, Stock kicked-off at the price of $33.00 while reaching the peak value of $34.8308 and lowest value recorded on the day was $32.90.
-The stock current value is $33.94.Recently in News on April 27, 2022, Antero Resources Reports First Quarter 2022 Financial and Operational Results.
+Let’s start up with the current stock price of Antero Resources Corporation (AR), which is $37.90 to be very precise.
+The Stock rose vividly during the last session to $35.91 after opening rate of $35.26 while the lowest price it went was recorded $34.16 before closing at $35.28.Recently in News on April 27, 2022, Antero Resources Reports First Quarter 2022 Financial and Operational Results.
 Antero Resources Corporation (NYSE: AR) (“Antero Resources”, “Antero”, or the “Company”) today announced its first quarter 2022 financial and operating results.
 The relevant consolidated financial statements are included in Antero Resources’ Quarterly Report on Form 10-Q for the quarter ended March 31, 2022.
 You can read further details here

 Antero Resources Corporation had a pretty favorable run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $39.24 on 05/05/22, with the lowest value was $15.98 for the same time period, recorded on 01/24/22.